scalolli/haskell-book/chapter-6/Readme.md

         printPerson person = putStrLn person
     ```

-No point doing them in readme anymore, more in (ChapterExercises.hs)
+No point doing them in readme anymore, all done [in](ChapterExercises.hs)